eddie-energy/eddie/OPERATION.md

 }
 ```

-The MRID should be replaced by the permission ID, the code `Z03` stands for „cancelled by eligible party“.
+The MRID should be replaced by the permission ID, the code `Z03` stands for „cancelled by eligible party“ and the
+type `Z01` identifies this document as a termination document.
 If the kafka message key is unknown, the type of the mktActivityRecord is used, which is identical to the region
 connector id.